 Visit the Göreme Open Air Museum

-It is included on the UNESCO World Heritage List, and for good reason.
+Göreme Open Air Museum is included on the UNESCO World Heritage List, and for good reason.
 You can easily visit here alone, as it’s just a short walk from the town centre, but I highly recommend going with a guide.
-It would be impossible otherwise to really grasp an understanding of this truly unique place and learn its unusual history without a local guide.
+It would be impossible otherwise to really grasp an understanding of this truly unique museum and learn the about the unusual history without a local guide.

 Explore Pasabag (Monk’s Valley)

-Stop by the village of Cavusin
+Explore the ancient village of Cavusin

 Stay in a cave hotel

 I hope this has been helpful if you’re planning on heading to the amazing town of Göreme and Cappadocia.
 If you’re considering a longer Turkey adventure, you might find my two-week Turkey itinerary useful, as well as my guides to Bodrum, Pamukkale, Ephesus, sailing the famous Turquoise Coast and Istanbul.

 If you’ve enjoyed this post, feel free to share using the below links!